Midwife in the Tire Swing

 As she strained to lift the window Philomena felt a tear begin.
 It trickled down her nose to hang at the cleft of her chin where it trembled, uncertain whether to fall and end it all with a small splat in the sink.
 She pounded against the sash with a balled fist.
 “Ouch.”
 The child held the old tire clamped in his jaws.
 He was teething.
 Philomena relaxed, slumped against the kitchen cabinetry.

 The experience of child-rearing was new to Philomena Hobart.
 Wait; there was that child who told her he had died in Vietnam, Ian Emory.
 Her baby.
 “My baby.”
-Elliot had planted a line of trees—the Fairy Forest.
+Hers and Elliot’s.
+Elliot had planted not a tire swing, but a line of trees—the Fairy Forest.
 Hackmatack, tall, lacy tamarack—a full sixty feet in height by the time Lucy came to chop them down for firewood.
 He brought Donnie LaViolette, a hired man, to do the heavy lifting.
 “Hiya, Miss Philly,” said Donnie.

 “Hiya, Donnie.”
 Donnie LaViolette and Philomena went back to elementary school where they had shared a desk and dried their galoshes side by side in the third grade.

 “Stove wood,” Lucy had said.
 “That’s what my son planted ’em for.
 Gotta get ’em down, Philly, before they get knocked down in a northeaster and take the house with ’em.”
 He brought a chain saw and a gas-powered hydraulic wood splitter.
 By the end of the first day, the trees were down.
 By the third day a pile of stove-length sticks filled the yard, neatly square-stacked to dry.
 Lucy and Donnie hauled off five cords of the Fairy Forest for doing the work.
 She had thought the trees looked healthy enough.
 Strong enough to not fall over.
 Not yet.